kmilanez/text-diff/README.md

 [Spring Cloud Documentation](https://cloud.spring.io/spring-cloud-netflix/single/spring-cloud-netflix.html)

 For caching, I've choose Hazelcast.
-I don't flavor it over any other in-memory cache provider, I just wanted to test it in a microservice architecture.
+There is not special reason for that, I just wanted to test it in a microservice architecture.
 For more information about Hazelcast, refer to documentation:

 [Hazelcast Documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-hazelcast.html)